 I was in touch with a second cousin of my father’s who was the daughter of John Brown’s youngest child Hannah.
 She had said that her mother had always told her she was one of about 13 children, but so far I have only located 11.

 John first appeared on the 1851 census living in Domgay, Llandrinio with his recently widowed father and his grandfather – all called John Brown.
 John senior was a Bricklayer, as was his son John and his other sons.
-John junior was not long a widower as he married another Mary in 1852 in Shrewsbury – Mary Hughes with whom he had a further three children, Eliza, Emma and Thomas.
-Sadly Thomas died in 1861 aged just 2.
+John junior was not long a widower as he married another Mary in 1852 in Shrewsbury – Mary Hughes with whom he had a further four children, two daughters named Eliza – the first having died in infancy in 1853 and the second born a year later, Emma and Thomas.
 In 1861 the family were living at Tyddin, Varchoel near Pool and young John was at school.

 In 1867 John married Sarah Matthews from Glyn Ceiriog in nearby Llangollen.
 It is unclear whether John had been living in the area for long, but at the time of their marriage it seems they were both living at Tynygraig, Pengwrn, Llangollen.
 John was a Farm Labourer and Sarah a Domestic Servant.
 By the 1871 census they had two sons, David and John Owen and were living at Turnpike Cottage in Glyn Ceiriog and John was a General Labourer.

 In 1878 John got in a spot of bother with the local police and the incident was reported in The Wrexham and Denbigh Weekly Advertiser of 30th November reported that John Brown had left a waggon on the highway on the road from Llansanffraid to Llanarmon and was fined 5s and 8s costs.